 Keep in mind that a second-story addition is more technically complicated than just building new ground-level space.
 There’s the demolition of your roof, engineering work to be done to determine how your walls, rafters, and foundation will handle the additional weight, and the connections and extensions needed for electrical, plumbing, and heating/air conditioning.

 Adding a second story is a significant addition to your home, and it may take over the entire living space.
 This means that for most people, this project requires finding a temporary living arrangement somewhere else.
 It depends on the expansion, of course, and homeowners making a minor addition might be able to stay out of the workspace while they live there.
 But it’s usually safest for everyone if you can plan to rent another place to live for at least a few months.
 This is especially true for homeowners with small children or indoor pets that usually roam free.

 When adding a second story, you’re not going to just slap a rectangular box on top of your existing one-story house.
 You will need to have a skilled architect design the vertical addition so that it blends with your original home.
 This can involve issues of rooflines, dormers, massing, window size and placement, siding, and much more.
 Because you don’t live in a vacuum, you’ll need to make sure your new two-story house doesn’t stick out like a sore thumb in your neighborhood or dwarf all the other homes.
 The city and your homeowners association might have something to say about that.

 With all of the factors involved in adding a second story, there’s no way to pin a meaningful cost estimate on such a project.
-Schedule an appointment with the professionals at COOPER Design Builders to get a feel for what a second-story addition could cost in today’s Portland market.
+Schedule an appointment with the professionals at COOPER Design Build to get a feel for what a second-story addition could cost in today’s Portland market.